stolostron/rhacm-docs/security/pod_nginx_policy.md

 # Pod nginx policy

+Kubernetes configuration policy controller monitors the status of you pod nginx policies.
 Apply the pod policy to define the container rules for your pods.
 A nginx pod must exist in your cluster.

 ## Pod nginx policy YAML structure